Charles Jencks: Landscape architecture and landforms

 The Metaphysical Landscape, was an exhibition of sculpture at Jupiter Artland, 2011.
 Jencks later exhibited at the Merz Gallery, Sanquhar 2016.

 The Garden of Cosmic Speculation, designed in part by Jencks and begun in 1988, was dedicated to Jencks' late wife Maggie Keswick Jencks.
 Jencks, his wife, scientists, and their friends designed the garden based on natural and scientific processes.
 Jencks' goal was to celebrate nature, but he also incorporated elements from the modern sciences into the design.
 The garden contains species of plants that are pleasurable to the eye, as well as edible.
 Preserving paths and the traditional beauty of the garden was still his concern, however Jencks enhanced the cosmic landscape using new tools and artificial materials.
 Just as Japanese Zen gardens, Persian paradise gardens, and the English and French Renaissance gardens were analogies for the universe, the design represents the cosmic and cultural evolution of the contemporary world.
 The garden is a microcosm – as one walks through the gardens they experience the universe in miniature.
 According to Jencks, gardens are also autobiographical because they reveal the happiest moments, the tragedies, and the truths of the owner and family.

 As the garden developed, so too did such sciences as cosmology, and this allowed a dynamic interaction between the unfolding universe, an unfolding science, and a questioning design.
 Jencks believed that contemporary science is potentially a great moving force for creativity, because it tells us the truth about the way the universe is and shows us the patterns of beauty.
 As explained in his book The Universe in the Landscape (2011), his work is content-driven.
-His many landforms are based on the idea that landforming is a radical hybrid activity combining gardens, landscape, urbanism, architecture, sculpture, and epigraphy.
+His many landforms are based on the idea that landform building is a radical hybrid activity combining gardens, landscape, urbanism, architecture, sculpture, and epigraphy.
 Thus, the landforms often include enigmatic writing and complex symbolism.
 They provoke the visitor to interpret landscape on the largest and smallest scale.